IQSS/dataverse-jenkins/INSTALL.md

 ## Quickstart

-This should spin up a working Jenkins installation on AWS EC2:
+This should spin up a working Jenkins installation on AWS EC2 (on port 8080):

     ec2/ec2-create-instance.sh -b master -r https://github.com/IQSS/dataverse-jenkins.git

+To log in:

+- username: admin
+- password: admin

 See below for other ways to install Jenkins.